arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 # Adding speaker's note to avoid forgetting something

-When I do a "regular" presentation, you may not notice when seeing on stage or watching me on a video, but I heavily rely on my speaker's notes.
+When I do a "regular" presentation, you may not notice it when seeing me on stage or watching me on a video, but I heavily rely on my speaker's notes.
-There's my full speech there on each slide with some other information such as timing or "CLICK" when there are animation or transition to trigger at a specific moment in a sentence.
+There's my full speech there on each slide with some other information such as timing or "CLICK" when there is an animation or a transition to trigger at a specific moment in a sentence.
 The more I practice a talk, the less I need them but I'm relieved to just know they are there if needed.

 Unfortunately, there are no "speaker's notes" in VS Code and I was struggling to not forget something to say or to do.